AI Summary of Peer-Reviewed Research

 Key points

-• The paper reports improved thermal bootstrap bounds for large-N matrix quantum mechanics.
+• Thermal bootstrap bounds were improved for large-N matrix quantum mechanics without logarithmic relaxation.

 • For the one-matrix model, the first long string excited energy was estimated within 0.001% of the physical value.

-• The authors say they obtained the first estimate of the first long string coupling coefficient from symmetry and self-consistency equations alone.
+• The authors report the first estimate of the first long string coupling coefficient from symmetry and self-consistency equations alone.

 Disclosure